Graph-COM/Knowledge_Unlearning/README.md

 # "Do LLMs Really Forget?
 Evaluating Unlearning with Knowledge Correlation and Confidence Awareness" Project

 ## Overview
-This project focuses on our proposed knowledge unlearning framework for large language models (LLMs).
+This project focuses on our proposed knowledge unlearning framework for LLMs.
 This codebase provides the official implementation of our framework introduced in the paper.

 ## Environment Setup